 We will not normally consider a complaint until it has been dealt with under the local procedures.

-You can complete an online complaint form.
+To make a new complaint please complete our complaint form.
+Click contact us for other ways to make a complaint.
 If your complaint involves a child it would be helpful if you could provide their full name and date of birth.

 If you’re a child or young person making a complaint to us we’ll make reasonable adjustments for you.
 We’ll help you make your complaint to the council if you haven’t done that already, and keep in touch with you regularly while it goes through the complaints procedure.
 Once we’re in a position to consider your complaint ourselves we’ll give it priority, and we’ll use the means of contact with you that you prefer – including email or text, if you like.
 If you want us to, we’ll also help you find an advocate to support you with your complaint.